Skip to main content

 Connection error

-If an error related to the lite-server connection (Golang) occurs, the code must be run until the transaction can be sent.
+If an error related to the lite-server connection (Golang) occurs, the code must be run until the message can be sent.
 This is because the tonutils-go library uses several different lite-servers through the global configuration that have been specified in the code.
 However, not all lite-servers can accept our connection.

 NFT Transfersโ€‹